peterfrancisrit/blog/index.md

 ---
-title: "Welcome to my blog"
+title: "Data chit-chat for softer eyes"
 ---

 I'm glad you are here.
-I plan to talk about ... things and fish